Identifiability of VAR(1) model in a stationary setting: Identifiability of the VAR(1) model in a stationary setting

-In Section \ref{sec:dim_mod}, we will prove that the dimension of a stationary VAR(1) model. i.e. the rank of the Jacobian matrix, is calculable for a subset of graphs.
+In Section \ref{sec:dim_mod}, we will prove that the dimension of a stationary VAR(1) model. i.e., the rank of the Jacobian matrix, is calculable for a subset of graphs.
 Therefore, we can focus specially on the identifiability of models with the same dimension, in which case the role of the two models are equivalent.
+Proposition \ref{prop:gene_iden_J_dim} then indicates that two models $\mathbf{M}_1$, $\mathbf{M}_2$ with the same dimension are generically identifiable if there exists a subset $S$ of the coordinates such that